Before I Tell You About The Best Places To Eat In Haldwani, Kathgodam, and Mukteshwar…

-- This shop is owned by my childhood friend’s best friend.
+- My childhood friend’s best friend’s family owns this shop.
 I wish she owned a paani-poori thela instead.

 For Standard’s Sweets, I suggest that you stick to sweets, or their ‘navratri thali’ if you happen to be in the city during navratri.

-Kumoun region is known for its ‘bal mithai’, which is made of roasted solidified milk and sugar.
+Kumoun region is known for its ‘bal mithai’.
+It is made of roasted solidified milk and sugar.
 It comes in two varieties; one is garnished with white sugar balls and the other is without it.
 I like the latter.
-Former is sweeter for obvious reasons.
+The former is sweeter for obvious reasons.

 Meal for two: (Desserts only) Rs.200.